-Nigeria embarked on ‘Operation Burn the Weeds’ in 1994 with 3,500 hectares of weed eradicated in 1999 alone.
+Nigeria embarked on ‘Operation Burn the Weeds’ in 1994, with 3,500 hectares of weed eradicated in 1999 alone.
 If you go to Nigeria hoping to sample the local produce, you do so at your own risk.
 Possession carries a prison sentence of up to 12 years!
 Traffickers could face life in prison.

 Is Nigeria REALLY the World’s Biggest Marijuana User?

 A 2017 survey by Yahoo News claimed that 22% of American adults had used marijuana at least once in the previous year.
-A 2017 report published by Reuters, based on information gathered by the Annals of Internal Medicine, showed that 14.6% of Americans had used weed in the previous year.
+A 2017 report published by Reuters, based on information gathered by the Annals of Internal Medicine, showed that 14.6% of Americans had used cannabis in the previous year.
 A 2018 Gallup poll found that 13% of American adults ‘occasionally’ or ‘regularly’ use cannabis.

 Other Unlikely Contenders

 Marijuana use in Africa as a whole is much higher than previously realized.
 The African Hemp and Cannabis report only looked at 13 countries on the continent but found some interesting information.
-Its data suggested that Africa was home to three of the world’s top 10 marijuana consuming nations!
+Its data suggested that Africa was home to three of the world’s top 10 marijuana-consuming nations!

 On the Other End of the Scale

-In Singapore, the law allows a police officer to search any individual without a warrant if he reasonably suspects that there is a controlled article or drug that is liable for seizure.
-The nation’s 1973 Misuse of Drugs Act states that possession of more than 15 grams of weed could be punishable by death!
+In Singapore, the law allows a police officer to search any individual without a warrant if he reasonably suspects that there is a controlled article or drug liable for seizure.
+The nation’s 1973 Misuse of Drugs Act states that possession of more than 15 grams of cannabis could be punishable by death!
 If you are caught with a gram or two, you could be sentenced to life in prison, along with a severe caning.

 Japan’s rate is just 0.3%, and its Cannabis Control Act is notoriously strict.
-Japanese authorities detained Paul McCartney for 10 days after finding seven ounces of weed in his luggage, before finally deporting him.
+Japanese authorities once detained Paul McCartney for ten days after finding seven ounces of marijuana in his luggage before finally deporting him.

 Technically, anyone convicted of a drug offense in another country, let alone in Japan, is banned from entering the Land of the Rising Sun.
 However, celebrities such as Paris Hilton and the members of The Rolling Stones were allowed entry.
 Even McCartney was allowed back when he visited in 2015.